QuadnucYard/radishom/src/elem/radish.typ

   return station-collection
 }

+/// Resolves and updates pending station attributes in a metro system.
+/// Returns a dictionary of updated line objects.
+///
+/// This function processes all stations in the system and determines their optimal
+/// anchor points for labels based on line geometry and transfer connections.
+/// Anchor Point Determination:
+/// - For non-transfer stations:
+///   Uses the angle of the line segment at the station
+/// - For transfer stations:
+///   Considers geometry of all connected lines to find optimal label placement
+///   that avoids visual obstruction
+///
+/// - metro (metro): The metro system object containing lines and transfer information.
+/// - consider-disabled (bool): Whether to include disabled transfers in anchor computation
+///   If set to true, disabled lines will involve in the anchor computation.
+/// -> dictionary
 #let _resolve-pending-station-attrs(metro, consider-disabled: false) = {
   let transfers = if consider-disabled { metro.transfers } else { metro.enabled-transfers }
   let lines = for (i, line) in metro.lines {